SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/index.md

 * **Ship To Destinations**: Users can send shipments to Great Britain (GB), Europe, and the Rest of the World (ROW).
 * **Service Type**: The integration is focused on outbound shipping and returns.

+## Enhancements

-The following key enhancements are offered through the FedEx integration:
+The following are the key enhancements provided by the FedEx integration:

 * **Saturday Delivery**: The option to deliver packages on Saturdays for added convenience.
 * **Food shipping**: Specialised services catering to the transportation of food items.